Edited by Azizi Powell

 One video of "Hula Hula" cheer is also included in this post.

-UPDATE: June 7, 2016: The Addendum showcases several very similar cheers that don't include the "Hula Hula" (Who Now Who Now) words.
+UPDATE: June 7, 2016: The Addendum to this post showcases several very similar cheers that don't include the "Hula Hula" (Who Now Who Now) words.

 The content of this post is presented for folkloric, cultural, and recreational purposes.